AlcyoneusT/DH-PAKE-Key-Exchange/README.md

 ## 10. Contact Information

-For any questions, feedback, or contributions, please contact the author: **Ziyuan Wang**.
+For any questions, feedback, or contributions, please contact the author: **AlcyoneusT**.

 ---